smart-on-fhir/bulk-data-tools/README.md

 node bulk_data --input path/to/file.ndjson --output-type csv
 ```

 **Note** that the examples will output their result to the terminal.
-You can add
+You can
-a `--output <file>` parameter to write the result to file or append `> filename`
+append ` > filename` to the command to write the result to file.
-to the command.

 For the full list of possible conversions see [tests/bin.test.ts](tests/bin.test.ts).

 **CLI parameters:**

 - `--input` - Path to input directory or file.
-- `--output` - Path to output file.
 - `--input-type` - The type of input (`json`, `ndjson`, `csv`, `tsv`, `auto`).
   Defaults to `auto` which means the input type can be omitted and will be detected
   based in the file extension of the file passed as `--input`.If the `--input` is
   a directory, then `--input-type` is required and cannot be `auto`.
 - `--output-type` - The type of output (`json`, `ndjson`, `csv`, `tsv`).
 - `--eol` - The line separator (CRLF, LF).
 Defaults to `CRLF`.
-- `--output-delimiter` - The delimiter (e.g. ",", "TAB", ";"...) to use when
-  generating the output.
-Ignored if --output-type is not "delimited".
-- `--input-delimiter` - The delimiter (e.g. ",", "TAB", ";"...) to use when
-  parsing the input.
-Ignored if --input-type is not "delimited".
+If the `output-type`
+  is delimited (csv or tsv), use this to specify what should be used as line
+  separator.
+Defaults to `CRLF` (`\r\n`).
-- `--fast` - Only use the first line in ndjson to compute the header
+- `--strict` - If set, loop through every entry to compute the complete csv/tsv
+  header.
+Otherwise assume that all entries have the same structure and only use
+  the first entry.
+Only applicable when the `output-type` is csv or tsv.